rpcot/rpscript/README.md

 ## Overview
 ---
-This is a simple turing-full programming language written in Java 21.
+This is a simple Turing-complete programming language written in Java 21.

 ## Example
 ---